exercism/jq/concepts/numbers/about.md

 ```

 Those numbers should not be equal.
-That's the loss of precision.
+This is what "loss of precision" looks like.
 This means that `jq` is not capable of handling arbitrarily large numbers.
 ~~~~